-With these basics, you can create a whole range of meals, usually very simple, and inexpensive meals.
-Take a look at these pantry staples and download the Pantry Staples Shopping List for your next trip to the store.
+With these essential pantry ingredients, you can create a whole range of meals, usually very simple, and inexpensive meals.
+Take a look at these pantry staples and download the Frugal Pantry Staples List for your next trip to the store.

-When you go shopping, stock up on these items and make sure you always have some of them on hand.
-You’ll be able to whip up a meal any day of the week if your pantry is stocked.
+When you go shopping, stock up on these ingredients and make sure you always have them on hand.
+You’ll be able to cook a frugal meal any day of the week if your pantry is stocked with these staples.

 Forget the obvious burritos.
 Your tortillas can be used for quesadillas, wraps, and casseroles, too.
 Did you run out of bread?
 Put your sandwich fillings in a tortilla instead.
 The nice thing about tortillas is that they have a really long shelf life, so you can buy an economical package and keep them in the refrigerator to have on hand for dinner emergencies.